Oscar Mercado Player Props: Cardinals vs. Reds

 |Games w/1+ RBI

-- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).
+- Weaver gets the start for the Reds, his seventh of the season.
+He is 1-2 with a 6.54 ERA and 31 strikeouts in 31 2/3 innings pitched.

-- The Reds will look to Lively (1-2) in his second start of the season.
+- The righty last appeared on Saturday against the New York Yankees, when he tossed 4 1/3 innings, allowing four earned runs while giving up eight hits.

-- The right-hander last appeared on Friday against the New York Yankees, when he went 5 2/3 innings, allowing two earned runs while giving up two hits.
+- In six games this season, the 29-year-old has an ERA of 6.54, with 8.8 strikeouts per nine innings.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.